Hexalantes/pardusthearchean/README.md

-# Pardus The Archean Beta 1
+# Pardus The Archean Beta 1 "Finally Beta"
 that's the releng, not compiled.

 !
 This project is still in Beta phase and available for testing purposes, use at your own risk !